Hypoplastic Left Heart Syndrome (HLHS)

 How Is Hypoplastic Left Heart Syndrome Treated?

-HLHS is treated with a series of three surgeries.
-Treatment starts as soon as the baby is born.
+HLHS is first treated with medicines, and then a series of three surgeries.
+Without surgery, a baby won't survive.
+Treatment for HLHS starts as soon as the baby is born.

 Immediate treatment includes a medicine called prostaglandin.
-Prostaglandin keeps holes in the heart open so oxygen can get to the body.
+Prostaglandin keeps the PDA open so oxygen can get to the body.

 - Use the right ventricle to pump oxygen to the body.

-- Make blood from the body come back to the pulmonary artery (the main tube to the lungs) without going through the heart.
+- Send the blood coming back from the body straight to the lungs without having to pass through the heart.